Archie Renaux

-Archie James Beale (born 22 November 1997), known professionally as Archie Renaux, is an English actor.
-On television, he is known for his roles in the BBC One miniseries Gold Digger (2019) and the Netflix series Shadow and Bone (2021–2023).
+Archie James Beale, known professionally as Archie Renaux, is an English actor.
+On television, he is known for his roles in the BBC One miniseries Gold Digger (2019), and the Netflix series Shadow and Bone (2021–2023).
 His films include Upgraded and Alien: Romulus (both 2024).

-Early life
+Early life and education

-Renaux is from Tolworth in Kingston upon Thames.
+Archie James Beale, known professionally as Archie Renaux, is from Tolworth in Kingston upon Thames.
 His mother's side of the family is Anglo-Indian.
 He has two sisters and a brother.
 Renaux attended Richard Challoner School before going on to train at the Unseen, a drama school in London.
-He quit his 9–5 job as an air conditioning engineer to become an actor.

 Career

+Renaux quit his 9–5 apprenticeship as an air conditioning engineer to become an actor.

-Renaux began his career in modelling, working for Topman, Nasir Mazhar, Moss Bros, and Men's Fashion Week.
+He began his career in modelling, working for Topman, Nasir Mazhar, Moss Bros, and Men's Fashion Week.

 In 2017, Renaux was cast in the dystopian film Zero.
 In 2019, he made his television debut with a guest role in the Amazon Prime series Hanna and, as announced in 2018, with a main role as Leo Day in the 2019 BBC One miniseries Gold Digger.
 Renaux had small roles as Alex in the film Voyagers and Bobby in Marvel's Morbius.

 In October 2019, it was announced Renaux would star as Malyen "Mal" Oretsev in the 2021 Netflix series Shadow and Bone, an adaptation of the overlapping fantasy book series Shadow and Bone and Six of Crows by Leigh Bardugo.
 In 2022, Renaux appeared in the Amazon Prime medieval comedy film Catherine Called Birdy and the Apple TV+ biographical film The Greatest Beer Run Ever.
 In 2023 and 2024, he appeared in the films The Other Zoey, Upgraded, and Alien: Romulus.